Interval edge estimation in SAR images

 The Gambini algorithm is based on the fact that if a point belongs to the edge, then a sample taken from its neighborhood is expected to exhibit a noticeable change in the parameter values which are used to describe the pixel distribution on either side of the edge.
-Let $s$ be a line segment (detection line) such that a point that belongs to $s$ also belongs to the edge that separates two regions.
+Let $s$ be a line segment (detection line) such that, in principle, one point that belongs to $s$ also belongs to the edge that separates two regions.
 The interest lies in determining which point detection line is a transition boundary.
 The segment $s = (z_1, \ldots, z_N)$ is a strip of pixels obtained by discretization of a straight line on the image.
-Assume that there is a nonnull intersection between the edge and the detection line and let $z_j$ be a point such that $(z_1, \ldots, z_j)$ comes from the ${\cal{G}}^0_{\cal{I}}(\alpha_\ell, \gamma_\ell, L)$ distribution and $(z_{j+1}, \ldots, z_N)$ comes from the ${\cal{G}}^0_{\cal{I}}(\alpha_r, \gamma_r, L)$ distribution.
+Assume that there is a nonnull intersection between the edge and the detection line and let $z_j$ be a point such that $(z_1, \ldots, z_j)$ comes from a ${\cal{G}}^0_{\cal{I}}$ distribution with parameters $(\alpha_\ell, \gamma_\ell)$ and $(z_{j+1}, \ldots, z_N)$ comes from another ${\cal{G}}^0_{\cal{I}}$ distribution with parameters $(\alpha_r, \gamma_r)$.
 Then, the value of $j$ indicates the edge location.
+Be $L$ the number of looks.
 To find the transition point at $s$, consider the likelihood function given by

 The log-likelihood function

 where $j \in \left\{ 1, \ldots, N-1 \right\}$, is maximized when the index $j$ is the edge.
 Using Equation (\ref{eq:densidade.Z}), it follows that